MechanicalRock/mechanicalrock.github.io/_posts/2022-07-19-react-to-full-stack.md

     ![](/img/react-to-full-stack/api-25.png)

     Now open constants.ts (todo-app > src > constants > constants.ts).
 Paste your invoke URL in both the TODOS_API and TODO_API values.
-You will also need to add the relevant endpoints to each API constant.
+You will also need to add the relevant endpoints to each API.
 So add '/todos' to the end of the invoke URL in TODOS_API and add '/todo' to the end of your invoke URL for TODO_API.
 At this point your API variables should look like this.

     ```javascript
     export const TODOS_API =